pixelant/pxa_newsletter_subscription/Documentation/Developers/Email/Index.rst

 Email notifications templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It's possible to use custom email templates same as regular controller templates
+It is possible to use custom email templates.
+They work in the same way

-Set new paths to templates
+Set new template paths

 .. code-block:: typoscript